s-charvin/Note/emotion/3.论文记录/{50}_Multi-Task Learning as Multi-Objective Optimization.md

 \min _{\alpha^{1}, \ldots, \alpha^{T}}\left\{\left\|\sum_{t=1}^{T} \alpha^{t} \nabla_{\mathbf{Z}} \hat{\mathcal{L}}^{t}\left(\boldsymbol{\theta}^{s h}, \boldsymbol{\theta}^{t}\right)\right\|_{2}^{2} \mid \sum_{t=1}^{T} \alpha^{t}=1, \alpha^{t} \geq 0 \quad \forall t\right\}
 $$

-We refer to this problem as MGDA-UB (Multiple Gradient Descent Algorithm - Upper Bound).
+上述改进的模型称为 MGDA-UB (Multiple Gradient Descent Algorithm - Upper Bound).
 In practice, MGDA-UB corresponds to using the gradients of the task losses with respect to the representations instead of the shared parameters.
 We use Algorithm 2 with only this change as the final method.

 Although MGDA-UB is an approximation of the original optimization problem, we now state a theorem that shows that our method produces a Pareto optimal solution under mild assumptions.
 The proof is given in the supplement.